DustinMorado/subTOM/docs/source/scripts/subtom_preprocess.rst

   start to become outliers, it should be around 5-7 for 10 frame movies of about 3e/A^2 on the K2.

+use_gpu
+  If you want to use a GPU set this to 1, but be careful to not use both the cluster and the GPU as this is not supported.

 extra_opts
   If you want to use other options to alignframes specify them here.